Lyndon Institute: Academics

 Students follow a program of studies that includes a college preparatory curriculum as well as a program of athletic activities, visual and performing arts classes and performances, and technical education courses.
 Every student takes at least one arts course; a third of the students take two or more such classes.

-Starting in the 2014–2015 school year, Lyndon Institute expanded curricular opportunities for students with a January Term, in which students take part in a variety of in-depth, project-based learning courses for three weeks.
+Starting in the 2014–2015 school year, Lyndon Institute expanded curricular opportunities for students with a January Term, in which students take part in a variety of in-depth, project-based learning courses for two weeks.
 The school defines the objective of the January Term as:

 "…to allow every student to create an artifact, or final product, which reflects the acquisition of skill and knowledge in the field of study.
 These artifacts will be measured against predefined course requirements and objectives and could include: performances, videos, formal presentations, creation of web page resources, certification in a field, a business plan, a journal, a publication, or a product of some type."

 The yearbook lists book arts and printmaking as highlights of the art program.
 There are also theater, dance, and music programs.